Filipinos in Michigan

-Filipinos began immigrating to Michigan in 1903, following the adoption of the Pensionado Act.
-After seeing the success of the program, other Filipinos began to self-fund their own immigration to the United States.
-The very first immigrants settled in Hawaii, San Francisco, Los Angeles, and Seattle.
+The first Filipinos in Michigan were three elite students in scholarship at the University of Michigan, recruited by Dean C. Worcester.
+Working Filipinos began immigrating to Michigan in 1903, following the adoption of the Pensionado Act.
+After seeing the success of the program, other Filipinos began to self-fund their own immigration to the United States; these first immigrants settled in Hawaii, San Francisco, Los Angeles, and Seattle.
 These early immigrants faced racism and the struggles of the Great Depression, and moved to the Midwestern United States in hopes of finding better employment opportunities.
+Some of these Pinoys settled in Detroit, working in the automotive manufacturing.
+Others, including Pinays, worked in the hospitality industry, and they developed a small community.